O JARGON BUSTER

 - A course of the same standard as Orange,

-Particularly popular during the London Marathon training season.
+longer course.
+Particularly popular during the London

 - Re-entrant

 - A re-entrant is a contour feature.
+It is an

+sloping.
 The opposite of a spur.

-The difference between a re-entrant and a depression
+The difference between a re-entrant and a depression is that water can

-of a re-entrant, while a depression will turn into a pond if it rains
+will turn into a pond if it rains enough.

 - Regional Association